bkeroack/elita/doc/plugin.rst

   * *batch* - the batch to be deployed - dictionary with keys: "gitdeploys", "servers"

 AUTO_DEPLOYMENT_BATCH_DONE
   Triggered at the end of each deployment batch.
+This will only be triggered if batch was successful.

   * *deployment_id* - current deployment id
   * *build* - build name being deployed